logikum/ngt.logikum.hu/contents/v40/documentation/usage/attribute.md

 side-menu-depth:    2
 ======================================================================= -->

-# Use attribute directive in views
+# Using attribute directive in views

 You can use the translate attribute directive to get your translated texts: